stetewsky/swirl/Coursera-FAQ.md

 ### I found a typo in one of the swirl lessons.
 Where should I report it?

-Please create a New Issue on our Course Repository page.
-[NEED MORE INFO HERE]
+Please create a [New Issue](https://github.com/swirldev/swirl_courses/issues/new) over at our [course repository](https://github.com/swirldev/swirl_courses).
+Please provide the following information:

+- Course name
+- Lesson name
+- The text containing the typo (copy and paste)
+- A brief description of the typo

+Thanks for letting us know!

 ***